Botulinum toxin: Blepharospasm and strabismus

 University-based ophthalmologists in the US and Canada further refined the use of botulinum toxin as a therapeutic agent.
 By 1985, a scientific protocol of injection sites and dosage had been empirically determined for treatment of blepharospasm and strabismus.
 Side effects in treatment of this condition were deemed to be rare, mild and treatable.
-The beneficial effects of the injection lasted only 4–6 months.
+The beneficial effects of the injection lasted only four to six months.
 Thus, blepharospasm patients required re-injection two or three times a year.

 In 1986, Scott's micromanufacturer and distributor of Botox was no longer able to supply the drug because of an inability to obtain product liability insurance.
-Patients became desperate, as supplies of Botox were gradually consumed, forcing him to abandon patients who would have been due for their next injection.
+People became desperate, as supplies of Botox were gradually consumed, forcing him to abandon people who would have been due for their next injection.
 For a period of four months, American blepharospasm patients had to arrange to have their injections performed by participating doctors at Canadian eye centers until the liability issues could be resolved.

-In December 1989, Botox was approved by the U.S. FDA for the treatment of strabismus, blepharospasm, and hemifacial spasm in patients over 12 years old.
+In December 1989, Botox was approved by the US FDA for the treatment of strabismus, blepharospasm, and hemifacial spasm in people over 12 years old.

-In the case of treatment of infantile esotropia in patients younger than 12 years of age, several studies have yielded differing results.
+In the case of treatment of infantile esotropia in people younger than 12 years of age, several studies have yielded differing results.